 Simple English definitions for legal terms

-Read a random definition: breach of warranty
+Read a random definition: act of law

 Balance-sheet insolvency is when a person or company owes more money than they have in assets.
 This means they cannot pay their debts and bills.
 It is different from equity insolvency, which is when a person or company cannot pay their bills as they come due.
 In some states, balance-sheet insolvency stops a company from giving money to its shareholders.